Mar Vista Animal Medical Center

 Numerous organisms may be involved in a case of kennel cough; it would be unusual for only one agent to be involved.
 Infections with the following organisms frequently occur concurrently to create a case of kennel cough:

 The classical combination for uncomplicated kennel cough is infection with Parainfluenza or Adenovirus Type 2 in combination with Bordetella bronchiseptica.
-Infections involving the distemper virus, Mycoplasma species, or canine influenza are more prone to progressing to pneumonia but pneumonia can readily result in any dog or puppy that is sufficiently young, stressed, or debilitated.
+Infections involving the distemper virus, Mycoplasma species, or canine influenza are more prone to progressing to pneumonia especially in any dog or puppy that is young, stressed, or debilitated.

 NOT SURE WHAT A COUGHING DOG SOUNDS LIKE?